qsharp-community/qsharp-community.github.io/_posts/Durr_Hoyer_Post_1.md

 ## My current challenges in this project:

-1. Getting detailed error codes from Q#

-2. Validating generalizations I made of 'Implementation Considerations'
+1. Validating generalizations I made of 'Implementation Considerations'

-3. Developing a cool quantum information algorithm to map integers to qubits.
+2. Developing a cool quantum information algorithm to map integers to qubits.

 ------------------